SAP-samples/partner-reference-application-extension/README.md

     <img src="./Tutorials/images/00_Gourmet_page_persona.png" width="40%">
 </p>

-While Gourmet Pages views catering as an essential component of their events, other customers may not require this functionality.
+While Gourmet Poetry views catering as an essential component of their events, other customers may not require this functionality.
 The extension is designed to accommodate both scenarios seamlessly, enabling tenant-specific configurations without disrupting the core application's functionality for other users.